RafaellaRomer/SAS/2_Macros_Nested_Macro.md

 <img width="169" height="119" alt="image" src="https://github.com/user-attachments/assets/6dbb71fc-e4bc-496f-89b1-aea7eb575e7c" />

-The &&variable becomes a &a variable in the next level, after read &&, so it keeps returning th e&a value
+**EXEMPLE 2** The && becomes a & and the &a variable = b, so t becomes a &b during the reading porcess:

 ```
 %let b=10;
 %let a= b;

-%put ----> &b;
-%put ----> &a;
-%put ----> &&a; /* a
 %put ----> &&&a;

 ```